-As an Analyst at BrownFlynn, Katie unites her unique background in alternative energy, higher education, and tutoring across disciplines.
+As an Associate Consultant at BrownFlynn, Katie unites her unique background in alternative energy, higher education, and tutoring across disciplines.
 Her passions for sustainability and the written word dovetail well in her role.
 She exercises her strong communication skills, critical thinking, and positive attitude to generate meaningful value for her clients.

 While at Colorado College, Katie completed a senior thesis in economics; she analyzed Japanese utility stock price recovery in the wake of the Fukushima Daiichi nuclear accident.
 She also wrote a tutorial in political science on the relationship between fuel pricing and international political stability.
 Her interests lie at the intersection of politics and economics, particularly in minimizing externalities.
 Ever the liberal arts advocate, Katie’s experiences with environmental science, history, geology, philosophy, and sociology enable her to approach client projects from many perspectives.
 She is determined to leverage her skills and knowledge to better the world.

 Katie is a native of the Boston area.
 She came to Cleveland after a three-month, 14,000-mile road trip—if you have six hours to spare and need a laugh, ask her about it sometime.
 Katie loves sculling, gardening, adventures of all shapes and sizes, breakfast for every meal, and exploring The Land.

 Passed GRI Standards Exam

 Statement from the most senior decision-maker of the organization about relevance of sustainability to the organization and the organization’s strategy for addressing sustainability

 Number of countries where the organization operates, and names of countries with significant operations or that are specifically relevant to the sustainability topics covered in the report

 Scale of the reporting organization